-send(data, timeout=2.0)
+send (data, timeout=2.0, keep_listening=False, tx_header=(255, 255, 0, 0))

 Send a string of data using the transmitter.
 You can only send 60 bytes at a time (limited by chip's FIFO size and appended headers).
-Note this appends a 4 byte header to be compatible with the RadioHead library.
-The timeout is just to prevent a hang (arbitrarily set to 2 seconds)
+This appends a 4 byte header to be compatible with the RadioHead library.
+The tx_header defaults to using the Broadcast addresses.
+It may be overidden by specifying a 4-tuple of bytes containing (To,From,ID,Flags) The timeout is just to prevent a hang (arbitrarily set to 2 seconds) The keep_listening argument should be set to True if you want to start listening automatically after the packet is sent.
+The default setting is False.